-7.3.5 Probabilistic Categories and "Family Resemblance"
+7.3.5.
+Probabilistic Categories and "Family Resemblance"

 As we have seen, some categories can be precisely defined using necessary and sufficient features, especially when the properties that determine category membership are easy to observe and evaluate.
-Something is either a prime number or it isn't.
+A number is either a prime number or it isn't.
 A person cannot be a registered student and not registered at the same time.

-However, categorization based on explicit and logical consideration of properties is much less effective, and sometimes not even possible for domains where properties lack one or more of the characteristics of separability, perceptibility, and necessity.
-Instead, we need to categorize using properties in a probabilistic or statistical way to come up with some measure of resemblance or similarity between the resource to be categorized and the other members of the category.
+However, categorization based on explicit and logical consideration of properties is much less effective and sometimes not even possible for domains where properties lack one or more of the characteristics of separability, perceptibility, and necessity.
+Instead, we need to categorize using properties in a probabilistic or statistical way to yield some measure of similarity between the resource to be categorized and the other members of the category.
 Consider a familiar category like "bird."
 All birds have feathers, wings, beaks, and two legs.
 But there are thousands of types of birds, and they are distinguished by properties that some birds have that other birds lack: most birds can fly, most are active in the daytime, some swim, some swim underwater; some have webbed feet.
-These properties are correlated or clustered, a consequence of natural selection that conveys advantages to particular configurations of characteristics, and there are many different clusters; birds that live in trees have different wings and feet than those that swim, and birds that live in deserts have different colorations and metabolisms that those that live near water.
-So instead of being defined by a single set of properties that are both necessary and sufficient, the bird category is defined probabilistically, which means that decisions about category membership are made by accumulating evidence from the properties that are more or less characteristic of the category.
+These properties are correlated or clustered, a consequence of natural selection that conveys advantages to particular configurations of characteristics.
+There are many different clusters of properties; birds that live in trees have different wings and feet than those that swim, and birds that live in deserts have different clusters bave different clusters of properties are correlated of being defined by a single set of properties that are both necessary and sufficient, the bird category is defined probabilistically.
+Decisions about category membership are made by accumulating evidence from the properties that are more or less characteristic of the category.